-Sought-after for her keen storytelling instincts and unique comedic voice, Kat has been hired to rewrite adaptations, reboot a beloved comedy franchise, and was entrusted to pen the sequel to China's first-ever romantic comedy, cult-favorite Waiting Alone.
+Sought-after for her keen storytelling instincts and unique comedic voice, Kat has been hired to rewrite prestige adaptations, reboot a beloved comedy franchise, and was entrusted to pen the sequel to China's first-ever romantic comedy, cult-favorite Waiting Alone.
 Whether writing original content or adapting the works of others, Kat gravitates towards purpose-driven content, and is passionate about helping those stories find their audiences.

 She continually cultivates her expertise in story development as both a screenwriter and story consultant, developing projects with some of Hollywood’s most respected companies and internationally acclaimed filmmakers.
 In her consultancy, Kat provides expert story analysis, and script consultation for studios, production companies, and independent filmmakers.
-Every year for the past decade, Kat's clients have won or been nominated for Oscars, Golden Globes, and Emmys.
+Every year for the past 15 years, Kat's clients have won or been nominated for Oscars, Golden Globes, and Emmys.

 During the COVID-19 Pandemic public school closures, Kat joined PBS' At-Home Learning in support of parents and educators to write articles about distance learning nationwide, and fiercely advocated for equitable access to remote learning in Chicago.
 As the Executive Producer of We Still Teach, a partnership between the Chicago Teachers Union and Fox32/My50 that put teachers on television, Kat helped Chicago bridge the digital divide and raise awareness for the imbalance of equity and access to opportunity during remote learning for families in a 100+ mile radius of the city.
 She continues to develop content and inclusion and belonging initiatives in the education and activism space.